-These are the best cheap, rugged Chromebooks for kids
+Best kids Chromebook 2022

 I believe all Chromebooks should be 2-in-1s, but it's extra important for kids for two reasons.
 Firstly, if it's a 2-in-1, it's almost certainly a touchscreen, and touchscreens are useful for kids who just want to tap the screen instead of using a mouse or trackpad.
 Secondly, a 2-in-1 means the laptop can flip over into tablet mode when your child doesn't need a keyboard.
 As a handy note, it can also fold into either tent or stand mode (like a built-in tablet stand) so that your kid isn't craning over a tablet in their lap.

 No matter which model of the C214 you get, the C214 comes with 4GB of RAM and only 32GB of storage.
-I wish that there was at least a 64GB model available — microSD cards can add extra space for downloaded files, but you can't use them to store apps the way you would on a phone.
+I wish there were at least a 64GB model available — microSD cards can add extra space for downloaded files, but you can't use them to store apps the way you would on a phone.

-The ASUS C214's battery typically lasts 10-12 hours on a single-use — long enough for a full school day plus homework — and when it comes time to charge it, you have a USB-C port on either side of the laptop.
-Even if your child somehow breaks one of these reinforced ports, you still have another to keep the laptop working.
-The edges of the laptop are rubberized and the keyboard is spill-resistant, as well.
+The ASUS C214's battery typically lasts 10 to 12 hours on a single-use — long enough for a full school day plus homework — and when it comes time to charge it, you have a USB-C port on either side of the laptop.
+So even if your child somehow breaks one of these reinforced ports, you still have another to keep the laptop working.
+The edges of the laptop are rubberized, and the keyboard is spill-resistant, as well.

 Auto Update Expiration Date: June 2026